top of page

 The gap is prevalent in most environments - hardware break-fix less-so.

-The gap exists because for decades, ITIL processes have been the basis of all ITSM tools, firmly embedding ITIL's way of working in the status quo and consolidating the framework's global stature with such strength that it remained unquestioned.
+The gap exists because ITIL processes have been the basis of all ITSM tools for decades, firmly embedding ITIL's way of working in the worldwide status quo and consolidating the framework's global stature with such strength that it remained unquestioned.

 How does support compare to other ITSM processes?